HoWeiChin/SchrodingerWrapper/README.md

   3. -het : a **path** to a folder which contains het-atom txt files for scwrl
   4. -mut : invoke this flag **only** if you wan scwrl to perform mutation
   5. -exe : **path** to a scwrl exe file
-  6. -m   : to be filled up later
+  6. -m   : mutation file for schrodinger, must be used in conjuction with -het flag.

 ## File Directory
 In your project folder you will need to supply: